 My hope is that someday we can eliminate the chemical-based products that are used so frequently on our pets as well as on us.
 Just like our bodies were not made to process and get rid of such toxins, our dogs were not either.
-The better we care for our dogs through high-quality food, exercise, love and fewer chemicals; the healthier they will be, the longer they will live and lower the vet bill will be.
+The better we care for our dogs through high-quality food, exercise, love, and fewer chemicals.
+The healthier they will be, the longer they will live, and the lower their vet bill will be.

 This guest post was written by Deanna Dzybon.
 Want to follow Deanna’s adventures?
 Check her out on Instagram: @Izzee Talk.Tagged With: DIY, Fleas, Skin, Ticks